XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 # Tactical Doll Skills

-### Can M4A1's cannon proc crit?

-> For the main shot, no. For the rest of the explosion, yes.

 ### In terms of M950a's Mod skill, what node is the theatre stage?

 > Non-allied.
 Occupied or otherwise.
 Also applicable to all combat sims.